 Sandy received her J.D. in 2004 from Chapman University School of Law.
 She earned her B.A., cum laude, from Cal Poly Pomona.
 While in law school, Sandy co-founded the Asian-Pacific American Law Students Association to provide a pipeline for law students entering the legal profession.
 When Sandy is not practicing law, she is serving the community.
 Since 2009, she and her husband have funded annual scholarships to underprivileged students at the local High School.
 Since 2012, Sandy has been a major sponsor for ``Slippers for Kids`` and ``Apples for Kids,`` Outreach Programs providing much needed slippers and apples for impoverished children in the Philippines and most whom have never in their lives owned a pair of slippers or tasted an apple.

 Abigail earned her J.D. at the UCLA School of Law in 2003 and graduated Phi Beta Kappa from the University of Southern California in 2000, magna cum laude.
 Abigail was the past Vice President of the Board of the Filipino American Library and Filipino American Heritage Institute, where she dedicated seven years of community service.
 In October 2012, Abigail was elected to the Governing Board of the Silver Lake Neighborhood Council, where she served her term through April 2014.
+Abigail also currently serves on the Board of the non-profit community service group, Search to Involve Pilipino Americans.

 Alexander Manglinong is a second year law student at the University of Southern California Gould School of Law.
 He graduated summa cum laude from UCLA in 2014 with a B.A. in Political Science.
 This past summer, he clerked for Mental Health Advocacy Services, a public interest organization, where he provided direct legal services for people with mental illness.
 He enjoys boxing, cooking, and gardening in his spare time.